“NutritionalGenomics is preparing the patient for a deeper commitment to functional medicine’s process and partnership.”

 Reengaging Former Patients and Attracting New Patients with Nutritional Genomics

 Fear is not a sustainable motivator.
 Even though patients are wanting to repair their gut, balance their microbiome and hormones, advantage their immune system, support their pathways of detoxification they also must feel like they can do it.

 NutritionalGenomics can be very empowering to a patient.
-At Good Medicine, we will include genomics as an onboarding step to reengage former patients and attract new patients.
-Many people have their 23andme or Ancestry.com test results. .The practitioner helps the patient to see the big picture of how over time, their family history and environment have interacted with their genetic vulnerabilities to create symptoms.
+I recommend using genomics as an onboarding step to reengage former patients and attract new patients.
+Many people have their 23andme or Ancestry.com test results. .The practitioner helps the patient to see the big picture of how over time, their family history and environment, and nutrition have interacted with their genetic vulnerabilities to create symptoms.
 And likewise, the patient acknowledges just like it took time for the symptoms to be created it will take time to correct the clinical imbalances to support favorable genetic expression.
 This first step in engaging former patients and attracting a new audience helps to transform the instant gratification expectation and accept the functional medicine process.
 This appointment, although shorter than the common 2-hour new patient appointment, can help establish rapport and trust.
 The patient has met the provider and can feel comfortable developing a deeper commitment and partnership.

 Lifestyle recommendations and supplement recommendations take on a whole new meaning when the patient learns what their instructional manual is asking for.
 The practitioner can use genomics as a tool to have insight on where to investigate further which validates ordering out of pocket labs.
 We know Genetics does not have to be a patient’s destiny.
 Patients clearly see they have power in their outcome.
 What a fantastic inspiration for the 80% lifestyle changes.
 This empowerment paired with building on the patient’s strengths and intrinsic motivators, unlike Fear, keep patients activated in the process and the partnership.